wilsonte-umich/wilsonte-umich.github.io/pages/publications.md

 permalink: /publications/
 ---

-You can search for our papers on PubMed as follows, but be aware that I have a common name and there are other "wilson te" authors even at Michigan!
+You can search for our papers on PubMed as follows, but be aware that there are other "wilson te" authors even at Michigan!
 <https://pubmed.ncbi.nlm.nih.gov/?term=wilson+te+michigan>

 ----------